Contacts+ for Web

 6. Add / Import new contacts, business cards, sync sources

 - Have a file of contacts in your CRM, on your desktop, or elsewhere?
-Import them into your Contacts+ account by going to your Sync Sources page and clicking "Import CSV or vCard" or by clicking the + from the bottom of the page:
+Import them into your Contacts+ account by going to your Sync Sources page and clicking "Import CSV or vCard" or by clicking the + from the top of the page:

 7. Add Business Cards

 You can also add business cards (captured by real people for better accuracy!) by clicking the + button -> Business Card.

 We do support JPEG/JPG, PNG, TIFF or GIF files and have a limit of 15 MB per one upload.

 8. Capture email signatures from your G-Suite or Gmail account and turn them into contacts